lynnfaraday/aresmush.com/_root/fs3/fs3.3/combat-quickref.md

 `combat/treat <name>`

-Treat tends to a wounded character's wounds, and rally attempts to rouse a KO'd character without first aid.
+Treat tends to a a wounded character.
+You can treat one wound per action.
+The system chooses the worst one automatically.
+A treated wound has less of a wound modifier, and has a chance to awaken a knocked out character.
+Rally also attempts to rouse a KO'd character, but without first aid.

 ### Misc